mfarrelm/building-recognition/README.md

 Final project from Engineering Data Science (TF-4063) Course.
 Can recognize several building on Institut Teknologi Bandung.
-Trained with transfer learning using MobileNetV2
+Trained with transfer learning using MobileNetV2.
+Get F1-Score : 77.83

 ### Requirements to use this program
 --------